Cross-validation (statistics): Limitations and misuse

 Cross-validation only yields meaningful results if the validation set and training set are drawn from the same population and only if human biases are controlled.

 In many applications of predictive modeling, the structure of the system being studied evolves over time (i.e. it is "non-stationary").
 Both of these can introduce systematic differences between the training and validation sets.
-For example, if a model for predicting stock values is trained on data for a certain five-year period, it is unrealistic to treat the subsequent five-year period as a draw from the same population.
+For example, if a model for prediction of trend changes in financial quotations is trained on data for a certain five-year period, it is unrealistic to treat the subsequent five-year period as a draw from the same population.
 As another example, suppose a model is developed to predict an individual's risk for being diagnosed with a particular disease within the next year.
 If the model is trained using data from a study involving only a specific population group (e.g. young people or males), but is then applied to the general population, the cross-validation results from the training set could differ greatly from the actual predictive performance.

 In many applications, models also may be incorrectly specified and vary as a function of modeler biases and/or arbitrary choices.
 When this occurs, there may be an illusion that the system changes in external samples, whereas the reason is that the model has missed a critical predictor and/or included a confounded predictor.
 New evidence is that cross-validation by itself is not very predictive of external validity, whereas a form of experimental validation known as swap sampling that does control for human bias can be much more predictive of external validity.
 As defined by this large MAQC-II study across 30,000 models, swap sampling incorporates cross-validation in the sense that predictions are tested across independent training and validation samples.
 Yet, models are also developed across these independent samples and by modelers who are blinded to one another.
 When there is a mismatch in these models developed across these swapped training and validation samples as happens quite frequently, MAQC-II shows that this will be much more predictive of poor external predictive validity than traditional cross-validation.

 The reason for the success of the swapped sampling is a built-in control for human biases in model building.
 In addition to placing too much faith in predictions that may vary across modelers and lead to poor external validity due to these confounding modeler effects, these are some other ways that cross-validation can be misused: